Manuel Bilches

-Manuel Bilches (born 25 May 1957), is a former Argentine football player and current manager.
+Manuel Bilches (born 25 May 1957) is an Argentine football manager and former player.

 Playing career

 Bilches began playing at the youth level with Mendoza.
-In his native Argentina he had stints with Club Atlético Independiente and Club Atlético Huracán.
-In 1972, he moved to Canada and had a trial with Toronto Metros in the North American Soccer League.
-He resumed playing in Southern Ontario in 1974 where he played in the provincial circuit of the National Soccer League with Hamilton-Italo Canadians.
+A forward, he had stints with Independiente Rivadavia, Huracán Las Heras, and Deportivo Goudge in his native Argentina.
+In 1972, he moved to Canada and had a trial with the Toronto Metros in the North American Soccer League.
+He began playing in the National Soccer League in 1974, where he played with Hamilton-Italo Canadians.
 After a season in Hamilton, he traveled to Western Canada to train with the Vancouver Whitecaps.

 In 1977, he started playing in the Alberta Major Soccer League with Edmonton Victoria.
-Throughout the season he was selected to the Edmonton Select team which faced Eintracht Braunschweig.
+Throughout the season, he was selected to the Edmonton Select team, which faced Eintracht Braunschweig.
 After the conclusion of the summer season, he played in the Edmonton Indoor Soccer League with Edmonton Croatia during the 1978 winter season.
-He trained with California Surf and played in several preseasons matches the following season.
+He trained with California Surf and played in several preseason matches the following season.

 In 1979, he resumed playing in the local Alberta soccer circuit with Northwest United.
 He re-signed with Northwest the following season.